mjyc/concodeit/README.md

 # ConCodeIt!

-A visual programming for authoring interactive programs.
+A block-based visual programming system for authoring interactive programs.

 ConCodeIt stands for "concurrent" [CodeIt](https://github.com/hcrlab/code_it) and aims to make creating reactive, interactive robot programs easy for novice programmers.
 ConCodeIt! is built with [Blockly](https://developers.google.com/blockly/) and is integrated with [cycle-robot-drivers](https://github.com/mjyc/cycle-robot-drivers).
 Currently, the system can be used to program a [tablet face robot](https://github.com/mjyc/tablet-robot-face), an idealized social robot.